vasyaod/parental-control/README.md

   * supporting multiple users
   * time counter
   * daily limits
-  * web UI which allows to see
+  * web UI (installation of the UI is not obligatory) which allows to see
     * state of consumed time for current date
     * statistics of consumed time